Ruby Beach: Best Place to Stop Off U.S. Highway 101 in Washington

 From here, choose your own adventure along the beach.
 To the north, walk about three miles past several large sea stacks and cliff faces until you reach the waters of the mighty Hoh River, which begins 56 miles away, cascading from the eastern side of Mount Olympus.
 To the south, it may be possible to hike about three miles to Steamboat Creek during low tide, with views of Destruction Island and its lighthouse to the west.

 When you're finished exploring the beach, return to the trail over the driftwood and walk a quarter-mile to the trailhead.”

 If you’ve read Parts 3-4 of our blog series entitled “That Time We Found a Magical Place”, you hear of our experience walking down this same trail and what we saw.
 It was like walking on another world for us.
 It was truly an unforgettable experience.
 After we had reached the end of the trail and were on the beach I speak of the sea stacks we saw there; “They were enormous, giants of the beach; beautiful dark colored rock that jetted out of the ground as if pushed out by some colossal event that occurred many millennia ago.”If you’re ever in that area of the country and are able to take a drive to see that beautiful Pacific Coast beauty, we highly recommend you try and visit Ruby Beach.
 It’s like what I said at the end of Part 4 of our blog series “That Time We Found a Magical Place”, “unless you go, you'll never see a diamond like we did.
 It was a spectacular sight, a truly magical place, indeed.”

-Are you planning a road trip to Ruby Beach, Washington, and needing a place to stay the night?
-Find the best deals for your stay at the top ranked places anywhere by using the interactive map below!
+Are you planning a road trip to Washington, and needing a place to stay for the night?
+Find the best deals for your stay at the top ranked places by using the search box below!